Seaford, New York: Seaford Public Library

 The Seaford Public Library is run by a board of trustees that oversees how the library is interacting with the community.
 The board is headed by President John Scaparro, and Vice President Mary Westermann.

 The teen program at the Seaford Public Library making sugar cookies.

 The library requires a membership to be able to use the library's resources.
 Membership is free and valid for up to three years.
 Members can take out books any day of the week except for Sunday.
 The library also has movies, documentaries, and magazines available for borrowing.

 In addition, the library creates many events for both adults and children.
 Events for children include crafts, scavenger hunts, and book clubs.
 One event that takes place in the library is reading to dogs.
 The library is able to bring in reading/therapy dogs for the kids to read to them.
 Another program of the library is to rent out items to the children.
 The library has a telescope program that allows members to borrow a telescope from the library for a week and then return it.
 The adults have opportunities to be a part of book discussions over Zoom.

-Cedar Creek Park

-Cedar Creek Park, located on the south end of Seaford on Merrick Road, east of Wantagh Avenue, contains playgrounds, dunes and athletic fields, and offers a variety of community-based activities.
-The Cedar Creek Wastewater Treatment Plant is directly to the south, and is accessed via a gate inside the park.

-During several months following Hurricane Sandy (October 2012), Cedar Creek Park was the site of a relief and assistance center, providing services of the American Red Cross and the Federal Emergency Management Agency, and a central location for property insurance companies to advise customers regarding the filing of claims for property damage.